-- A. GENERALLY: John Wood Community College welcomes qualified students from other countries.
-Students who are not citizens of the United States must follow the steps listed below to gain admission to the school.
-More information is available for international students online. - B. MINIMUM ELIGIBILITY REQUIREMENT: Each international student admitted to the college must meet the minimum requirements set forth herein.
-Each applicant must: - 1.
-Have attained the age of eighteen. - 2.
-Complete a JWCC Processing Form and pay the International Admission Application Fee. - 3.
-Provide official transcripts which document completion of schooling through the equivalent of high school, as well as official transcripts of any colleges or universities previously attended.
-If original transcripts are not available in English, an official English translation must accompany the original document. - 4.
-Obtain F-1 Student Visa if not already in the country, otherwise must present proper documentation of current visa, legal residency alien or refugee. - a.
-International applicants must provide evidence of financial support.
-An affidavit of support must be filled out and returned to admissions with original bank statements showing adequate funds to cover the estimated costs of attendance and living expenses for one academic year.
-The funding must be displayed in U.S. dollars.
-John Wood Community College's affidavit of support is found at www.jwcc.edu/admissions/international. - 5.
+Each applicant must:

+- 1. Have attained the age of eighteen. - Provide official transcripts which document completion of schooling through the equivalent of high school, as well as official transcripts of any colleges or universities previously attended.
+If original transcripts are not available in English, an official English translation must accompany the original document. - 3.
 Provide evidence of proficiency in the English language by submitting one of the following: - a.
-A equivalent score of 520 or better on the Test of English as a Foreign Language (TOEFL); - b.
-Successful completion of the American Consular Office examination of English Proficiency (administered abroad through the U.S. State Department); - Transcript from an American high school showing satisfactory completion of courses in the English language equivalent to three years;
+An equivalent score of 520 or better on the Test of English as a Foreign Language (TOEFL); - b.
+Successful completion of the American Consular Office examination of English Proficiency (administered abroad through the U.S. State Department);